 Chicken wings are on the list of “Great American Foods,” right after hot dogs and apple pie.
 Add a little hot sauce, and they suddenly become buffalo wings.
-I’m not quite sure why the animal changes from chicken to buffalo when you introduce a little hot sauce, but whoever thought of that idea was kind of brilliant since they are one of the biggest selling items in sports bars and restaurants alike.
+I’m not sure why the animal changes from chicken to buffalo when you introduce a little hot sauce, but whoever thought of that idea was brilliant since chicken wings are one of the biggest selling menu items in sports bars and restaurants.

-What I love most about this recipe is that it only uses two ingredients, requires almost no work, the results are delicious and although they are not fried, the process in which they are made creates a fried chicken texture and taste without all of the extra oil and fat.
+What I love most about this two-ingredient recipe is it requires almost no work, the results are finger licking good, and the baking method creates a fried chicken texture and taste without the extra oil and fat.
 Tender, juicy, meaty, and packed full of flavor.
-I am happy to say that I can finally add oven fried chicken wings to my list of family favorites.
-Next time, we’re going buffalo style!
+You can also add miniature chicken legs to the mix for those who like the legs and the wings.

 I hope you enjoy this recipe!
 If you’ve made it please share it with me by tagging @culinary.butterfly on Instagram or @culinarybutterfly on Pinterest, or by using the hashtag #culinarybutterfly on Facebook